 Humans have practiced agriculture for more than 10,000 years, but only in the past 50 years have farmers become heavily dependent on synthetic chemical fertilizers and pesticides.
 Crops actually absorb only one-third to one-half of the nitrogen applied to farmland as fertilizer: the unused chemicals pollute soil and water.
 Given that, according to the FAO Food Balance Sheet, half of the cereals and 90% of soyabeans produced worldwide are used as animal feed, and that these chemicals are mostly used in monocultures for the production of animal feed, it is clear that the main responsibility for this overuse of chemicals stems from livestock production.
 If the land were used to produce human food in a sustainable manner, using rotation crops, far fewer chemicals would be necessary.

 Converting grain into meat entails a huge loss of food energy, particularly if cattle are doing the converting.
 The average amount of fossil fuel energy required to produce 1 kcal of proteins from meat is 25 kcal.
 This amount is more than 11 times greater than that needed for grain protein production, which is about 2.2 kcal.
-The ratio is 57:1 for lamb meat, 40:1 for beef cattle, 39:1 for eggs, 14:1 for milk and dairy and swine meat, 10:1 for turkeys, 4:1 for poultry.
+The ratio is 57:1 for lamb meat, 40:1 for beef cattle, 39:1 for eggs, 14:1 for milk and dairy and swine meat.
 [Pimentel 2003]

 Water is a major category of the environmental impact of livestock farming.
 Agriculture, mostly devoted to livestock and feed production, consumes more fresh water than any other activity in the United States, and in general it accounts for 70% of overall water use in the world.
 The water required to produce various food and forage crops ranges from 500 to 2000 litres of water per kilogram of crop produced.
 Livestock directly uses only 1.3% of the total water used in agriculture; however, when the water required for forage and grain production is taken into account, water requirements dramatically increase.